 They seemed like an odd couple.
 In looks he was described as possessing a figure of “robust manhood” and having a swarthy complexion and bushy eyebrows.
 She, on the other hand, was blessed with small, pretty facial features, and described by her grandson as being large, majestic looking, and having a fine erect carriage.

 If Elizabeth planned to have a temporary fling with Fox, it soon turned it a long-lasting and exclusive relationship.
-However, the exclusivity soon caused her financial hardship.
-She decided she needed to end it and when she attempted to do so, Fox would not allow it as he was too smitten and supposedly said:
+However, the exclusivity soon caused her financial hardship and she decided to end it.
+However, when she attempted to do so, Fox would not allow it as he was too smitten and supposedly said:

 “I have examined myself and know that I can better abandon friends, country, everything than live without Liz.”

-Fox was so enamored and in love with Elizabeth, he decided to give up his “irregular habits” and marry her, but she initially resisted the idea.
+Fox was so enamored and in love with Elizabeth Armistead, he decided to give up his “irregular habits” and marry her.
+She initially resisted the idea.
 However, she eventually agreed and they married secretly on 28 September 1795.
 The reason for the secretive marriage was because of her checkered past.
 News of their marriage could not be announced as it would cause a scandal and affect his political career, which also meant Fox could also not introduce her into society (supposedly, she also insisted that he not do so).

 “Mr. Fox said little, or rather, nothing, in reply, — to a complimentary address to himself, he always found invincible repugnance to answer; nor did he bestow one word of admiration or applause upon the extraordinary and elevated character who addressed him [Napoleon].
 A few questions and answers relative to Mr. Fox’s tour terminated the interview.”